Hey, everyone, I hope you’re doing great so today I will be showing you how to install Django on Ubuntu Linux operating systems.

 Now that we have created the environment, we need to activate the environment so that whenever we execute python or any command it will be loaded from this folder, for example, to see from which folder python is being loaded into memory you have to type

 As we can see that its path is /usr/bin/python for now.

 Now we will activate the environment and for this, you need to type this in the terminal,

 $ source env/bin/activate

-/home/tabinda/project/env/bin/python3 which means that the virtual environment is activated.
+/home/tabinda/project/env/bin/python3.
+It means the virtual environment is now active.

 Now let’s install Django and execute this command in the terminal

 Installation of Django is complete in the new environment.
 It is time to create a new project heyworld like this